KhemKSCODE/KhemKSCODE_AEDCP/README.md

 Example of the condition

-If you select Yes on 0 Days and No on 7 Days.
-Answer You did not exercise in the week.
+If you select Yes on 0 Day and No on 7 Days.
+Answer is You did not exercise in the week.

-If you select Yes on 1 Days and No on 6 Days.
-Answer You have exercised for a Day in the week.
+If you select Yes on 1 Day and No on 6 Days.
+Answer is You have exercised for a Day in the week.

 If you select Yes on 2 Days and No on 5 Days.
-Answer You have exercised for 2 Days in the week.
+Answer is You have exercised for 2 Days in the week.
 You are well and You can do it.
 This is the minimum of the exercise in the week.

 If you select Yes on more 2 Days.
-Answer You have exercised for (more 2 Days) Days in the week.
+Answer is You have exercised for (more 2 Days) Days in the week.

 ![AEDCPpic3.jpg](https://github.com/KhemKSCODE/KhemKSCODE_AEDCP/blob/main/AEDCPpic3.jpg)